 Be sure water does not have a chance to pool and freeze around the sides of your house.
-You want to make sure the ground around your foundation allows water to seep into it and away from your home.
+You want to make sure the ground around your foundation allows water to seep into it and draw the water away from your home.
 To do this, you might consider digging a trench and installing underground drain pipes.
 You might also consider using downspout extenders to push the water away from the foundation.
 Another idea to consider to having the pitch to your landscaping designed to automatically have rain water flow away from the foundation.

 Check your gutters.
 If you didn’t already do this in preparing for the fall, make sure you do it now that the leaves have fallen.
 Clogged gutters can lead to even larger problems.
 If the water has no where to go, you take the chance of it freezing in the gutters.
 The added weight could lead to your gutters detaching.
 It could also lead to rot on the outside of your home and water in your basement.